AriFordsham/GHCWiki/building/running-tests/adding.md

 - Tests which measure the performance of the *program*, not the compiler, should be used in conjunction with a **compile_and_run** test.

+See [Running Performance Tests](building/running-tests/performance-tests) on how to run these tests.

 ### The \<test-fn\> field

 *\<test-fn\>* is a function which describes how the test should be